AdrienTorris/awesome-blazor/README.md

 * [Archives](https://github.com/AdrienTorris/awesome-blazor/tree/master/Archives) - [2019](https://github.com/AdrienTorris/awesome-blazor/blob/master/Archives/2019.md#videos), [2018](https://github.com/AdrienTorris/awesome-blazor/blob/master/Archives/2018.md#videos), [2017](https://github.com/AdrienTorris/awesome-blazor/blob/master/Archives/2017.md#videos).

 ## Articles
+* [How to send callback method to JSInterop in Blazor?](https://remibou.github.io/How-to-send-callback-to-JS-Interop-in-Blazor/) - February 29, 2020 - How to send callback method to JSInterop in Blazor?
 * [Yet another way to changing the page title in Blazor, and more](https://dev.to/j_sakamoto/yet-another-way-to-changing-the-page-title-in-blazor-and-more-43k) - February 2020, 27 - Yet another way to changing the page title in Blazor, and more.
 * [What’s behind the hype about Blazor?](https://stackoverflow.blog/2020/02/26/whats-behind-the-hype-about-blazor/) - February 26, 2020 - Blazor is a new client-side UI framework from the ASP.NET team.
 Its big selling point is the ability to write rich web UI experiences using HTML, CSS, and C# instead of JavaScript—something a lot of developers have been dreaming of.
 By Chris Sainty.
 * [Use Blazor and C# to host a static website in Azure Storage](https://dev.to/azure/use-blazor-and-c-to-host-a-static-website-in-azure-storage-b1d) - February 24, 2020 - Use Blazor and C# to host a static website in Azure Storage by Michael Crump.